 Step 4 - Add a subdomain

-Your iwantmyname.com account requires that you verify your Squarespace site by adding the unique code from your Domains panel.
+Your iwantmyname.com account requires that you verify your Squarespace site by adding a unique code from your Domains panel.
 Click Create a subdomain for Squarespace.

 In the first line of your Squarespace DNS Settings, copy the unique code that appears directly below the Host column.
 The unique code is a random string of numbers and letters.
 You don't need to copy the required data (verify.squarespace.com), as iwantmyname.com adds this for you automatically.

-In your iwantmyname.com account, paste this in the Unique verification code field, then click Install Squarespace.
+In your iwantmyname.com account, paste the unique code in the Unique verification code field, then click Install Squarespace.

 Note: If you don't add this verification code, or if it's entered incorrectly, the domain will unlink from your site after 15 days.
 If this happens, you can start over to reconnect the domain.